 - Students with involved parents get higher ‘scores’, enroll in higher-level programs and have good attendance, stronger social skills and better behaviour.

-Therefore, you are invited to join us for a number of parent workshops during the school year.
+Therefore, we aim to invite parents to join us for our curriculum workshops during the school year.
 All workshops are FREE and specifically designed to support pupil learning.
 We firmly believe that it is the best interest of our children that we share with you the knowledge and skills of how we teach as this will ultimately benefit pupil learning.
 We always upload our presentations for parents who cannot make these.

 If you were unable to attend but would like to see the presentations which were shared during our curriculum information evening or SATs information evening, please have a look at the attachments below.